About The Blog

 – C.S.
 Lewis

 Hi there!
-My name’s Jen and I’m a twenty-six-year-old university graduate with an undergraduate degree from the University of Toronto in English and History.
+My name’s Jen and I’m a twenty-nine-year-old university graduate with an undergraduate degree from the University of Toronto in English and History.
 I’m currently working as an administrative clerk in a law firm, but would ideally like to be employed in publishing, whether it be in the field of editing, online marketing, etc. There are few things I’m more passionate about than the importance of children’s and young adult literature, and I would love to translate that interest and enthusiasm into a career.
 In addition to being a voracious reader, I’m also an aspiring author.
 I’m currently working on two novels, both of which are aimed at a young adult audience.
 I try to write whenever possible, unfortunately, between my full-time job and Pop!
 Goes The Reader, I find I don’t have time for this as often as I would like.

 I’ve adored books and reading for as long as I can remember.
 It’s all my parent’s fault, really!
 When I was a child my dad would spend hours reading to me from The Happy Hollisters, employing a different voice for each character and inserting new ones into the story to see if I was paying attention.
 From that point on, I was hooked and I devoured anything and everything I could get my hands on.
 From Anne of Green Gables to Little Women, The Chronicles of Narnia to His Dark Materials, there was nothing I wouldn’t read as a child.